angular/angular/aio/content/guide/ivy-compatibility.md

 {@a common-changes}
-## Changes You May See
+### Changes You May See

-Below are a few breaking changes that are more likely than others to be visible as applications are transitioning to Ivy.

-- By default, `@ContentChildren` queries will only search direct child nodes in the DOM hierarchy (previously, they would search any nesting level in the DOM as long as another directive wasn't matched above it).
+- By default, `@ContentChildren` queries will only search direct child nodes in the DOM hierarchy (previously, they would search any nesting level in the DOM as long as another directive wasn't matched above it). ([details](guide/ivy-compatibility-examples#content-children-descendants))

 - All classes that use Angular DI must have an Angular decorator like `@Directive()` or `@Injectable` (previously, undecorated classes were allowed if an ancestor class or subclass had a decorator).